Tools4everBV/HelloID-Conn-SA-Full-AD-AFAS-Update-UPN-Email/README.md

 ### Powershell data source 'AD-AFAS-account-update-upn-email-table-user-details'
 This Powershell data source runs an Active Directory query to select an extended list of user attributes of the selected AD user account.

-### Powershell data source 'AD-AFAS-account-update-upn-email-validate-upn'
-This Powershell data source runs an Active Directory query to validate the uniqueness of the new UserPrincipalName.
-And will return a "Valid" or "Invalid" text.
-This text is used for validation in the form.

-### Powershell data source 'AD-AFAS-account-update-upn-email-validate-email'
+### Powershell data source 'AD-AFAS-account-update-upn-email-validation'
-This Powershell data source runs an Active Directory query to validate the uniqueness of the new EmailAddress.
-The new EmailAddress is validated in EmailAddress and ProxyAddresses.
+This Powershell data source runs an Active Directory query to validate the uniqueness of the new UserPrincipalName and EmailAddress.
+Both values are also validated in ProxyAddresses.
 And will return a "Valid" or "Invalid" text.
 This text is used for validation in the form.

 ### Delegated form task 'AD AFAS Account - Update UPN - Email'
 This delegated form task will update two systems.
 On the AD user account the attributes UserPrincipalName, EmailAddress and ProxyAddresses will be updated (old Primairy 'SMTP:' will be replaced by a alais 'smtp:').
 On the AFAS employee the attributes EmAd will be updated.